spoonapps/docs/getting_started/spoon_and_docker/spoon_and_docker.md

 Like Docker, Spoon provides command-line interfaces (`spoon`) and a scripting language (**SpoonScript**) for automating build processes.
 Spoon also provides a number of rich GUI- and web-based tools and services for building, configuring, and managing virtual environments.

-**[Spoon Studio](/docs/building/working-with-spoon-studio)** is a graphical integrated development environment that provides a visual design environment and easy-to-use wizards for creating images.
+**[Spoon Studio](/docs/building/working-with-spoon-studio)** provides a visual design environment and easy-to-use wizards for creating images.
 Spoon Studio also includes a [Desktop Scan](/docs/building/working-with-spoon-studio#desktop-scan) tool that automatically detects and captures settings for any applications that are locally installed on a desktop.

 **[Spoon Server](http://spoon.net/server)** is an on-premises version of Spoon.net that	provides the same functionality in a behind-firewall environment.
 In addition, Spoon Server provides enterprise-specific such as a web application portal, Active Directory and LDAP integration, centralized management, user data synchronization, license management, and usage analytics.